 However, which one has what it takes to come out on top?
 We pitch the flagship trim level of each model, the L200 Barbarian and Navara Tekna, together in our gruelling head-to-head test…

-These two vehicles are firmly targeting the lucrative lifestyle sector, and the Barbarian and Tekna are the most luxury trim levels.
-In terms of layout and dashboard design, both vehicles have opted for the smart and functional black with chrome detailing,
+These two vehicles are firmly targeting the lucrative lifestyle sector, and the Barbarian and Tekna are the most luxurious trim levels.
+In terms of layout and dashboard design, both vehicles have opted for smart and functional black with chrome detailing,

 The heated and six-way adjustable seats on the L200 are the more comfortable and more accommodating with legroom, as it has the longest cab in the class.
-The visibility is far better on the L200 (the view is obscured on the NP300 due to the very bonnet) although the NP300 has more storage spaces.
+The visibility is far better on the Mitsubishi (the view is obscured in the Nissan Navara due to the very high bonnet) although the Navara has more storage spaces.

-Both vehicles are similarly specced, and come with fully-adjustable heated leather seats, keyless entry and ignition, dual-zone climate control, cruise-control with speed limiter, reversing camera with sensors and a seven-inch touchscreen display with steering-mounted controls and Bluetooth, USB and auxiliary connectivity.
+Both vehicles are similarly specced, and come with fully-adjustable heated leather seats, keyless entry and ignition, dual-zone climate control, cruise control with speed limiter, reversing camera with sensors and a 7.0-inch touchscreen display with steering-mounted controls and Bluetooth, USB and auxiliary connectivity.

 There are slight differences, however.
-The L200 comes with blue ‘Barbarian’ LED lights in the foot well, while the NP300 gets the new around-view monitor, which gives an aerial-view of the vehicle which is useful when parking in tight spaces.
+The L200 comes with blue ‘Barbarian’ LED lights in the footwell, while the Navara gets the new around-view monitor, which gives an aerial view of the vehicle which is useful when parking in tight spaces.

-At the business end, the NP300 Navara emerges as the clear winner.
-The load bed measures 1,578mm long by 1,560mm wide (and 1,130mm between the wheelarches) compared the L200’s 1,470mm square (1,085mm between the wheelarches) – which makes it one of the smallest load beds in its class.
+At the business end, the Navara emerges as the clear winner.
+The load bed measures 1,578mm long by 1,560mm wide (and 1,130mm between the wheel arches) compared the L200’s 1,470mm square (1,085mm between the wheel arches) – which makes it one of the smallest load beds in its class.